American colonial marines: Washington's fleet

-The 2nd Continental Congress passed a resolution on 10 June 1775, in creating the Continental Army from all the available colonial forces and militias around Boston; they appointed George Washington, a Congressman of Virginia, as the General and Commander-in-Chief of the Continental Army.
-It was vital for General Washington's army to seize Boston to help interdict the Royal Navy's flow of supplies and reinforcement of troops to the British.
+The Second Continental Congress passed a resolution on 10 June 1775, in creating the Continental Army from all the available colonial forces and militias around Boston; they appointed George Washington, a Congressman of Virginia, as the General and Commander-in-Chief of the Continental Army.
+It was vital for General Washington's army to seize Boston to help interdict the flow of supplies and reinforcement of troops to the British.
 Under-equipped and lacking gunpowder and supplies, Washington greatly depended in supplying his force from the surrounding colonial armies and navies, and from any cache that came from captured British ships of provision and matériel values.

 By mid-August 1775, General Washington formed his own "maritime fleet" due to the limitations of funding and resources from the Continental Congress.
 On 24 August, he brought a schooner into service, Hannah, to interdict any British ships in the Massachusetts Bay.
 Hannah became the first American-built ship in the fleet, also becoming the founding vessel of the United States Navy.
 Following, Washington relied on the 14th Continental Regiment, or "Marblehead Regiment", consisting of a militia of skilled mariners throughout New England, in providing him a naval assault force for the upcoming siege in the Lake Champlain area.
 Other ships manned by this regiment included the schooners Harrison, Franklin, Hancock, Lee, and Warren.